-Means of online payment – the payment must be made during the application process, which is why you must have a credit/debit card.
-However, if you use PayPal, Alipay, or WeChat, iVisa accepts those as well.
+- Means of online payment – the payment must be made during the application process, which is why you must have a credit/debit card.
+However, if you use PayPal, iVisa accepts it as well.
 Whichever you find more convenient.

-Standard processing – your application is processed within 72 hours, and you will be charged $57.
+- Standard processing – your application is processed within 24 hours, and you will be charged USD 20.00.

-Rush processing – this option is a bit faster.
-Your Singapore e-visa arrives in 24 hours, but you need to pay $87.
+- Rush processing – this option is a bit faster.
+Your card arrives in 4 hours, and you need to pay USD 35.00.

-Super Rush processing – this is the fastest option you have.
-Your application will be processed within 18 hours, and you need to pay a fee of $122.
+- Super Rush processing – this is the fastest option you have.
+Your application will be processed within 30 minutes, and you need to pay USD 70.00.

 Step number two requires you make the payment and revise step one.
 The revision is more important than you think.
 A single typo can invalidate your visa.
 That is why you should double-check the information you provided so that no error is made.